KevinMarquette/kevinmarquette.github.io/_posts/2017-05-12-Powershell-Plaster-adventures-in.md

     VERBOSE: Performing the operation "Create" on target "C:\temp\module\MyModule\MyModule.psd1".
     Create MyModule\MyModule.psd1

-I trimmed the output above but this is what we just created.
+I trimmed the script output above but this is what we just created.

     Module
     │   appveyor.yml